Email marketing is one of the best ways to monetize your blog.

 Bonus tip: Resend your emails

-If you send your emails on Thursday, resend the same emails to people who didn’t open your email with a different subject line.
+If you send your emails on Thursday, resend the duplicate emails to people who didn’t open your email with a different subject line.

-This will ensure that more people read the email, and if they’ve missed the email somehow or it got lost in their inbox, they will receive it again!
+This will ensure that more people read the email, and if they’ve missed it somehow or it got lost in their inbox, they will receive it again!

 Don’t worry; you’re not spamming anyone because you’re only sending the email to people who haven’t seen yours yet.